 Basic research is driven by curiosity about how some aspect of the world works.

-Basic research is not conducted to solve specific problems for specific communities nor is it conducted to develop specific applications.
+This type of research is not conducted to solve specific problems for specific communities nor is it conducted to develop specific applications.
 Rather, the goal of basic research is to contribute to knowledge–i.e., what discourse communities/communities believe to be true.

 Basic Research Often Informs Applied Research